Federal Direct Parent PLUS Loan

 What is considered adverse credit history?
 An applicant has an adverse credit history if on the date of the credit report, the applicant is 90 or more days delinquent on any debt over the $2,085 debt threshold (subject to annual review), or has been the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a debt under title IV of the Act during the five years preceding the date of the credit report.

-Can I borrow more Federal Direct Parent PLUS Loan funds to cover Jan Term for my dependent student?
-After the student has registered for Jan Term, an additional Parent PLUS Loan Request Form may be submitted to the Office of Financial Aid at Linfield College - Portland Campus in order to process this additional loan.
-The Office of Financial Aid will increase the student’s cost of attendance based on the number of credits the student is enrolled in for Jan term, and subtract all financial aid to determine the additional amount the parent may be eligible to borrow for Jan term.
+Can I borrow more Federal Direct Parent PLUS Loan funds to cover January Term for my dependent student?
+After the student has registered for January Term, an additional Federal Direct Parent PLUS Loan Request Form may be submitted to the Office of Financial Aid in order to process this additional loan.
+The Office of Financial Aid will increase the student’s cost of attendance based on the number of credits the student is enrolled in for January term, and subtract all financial aid to determine the additional amount the parent may be eligible to borrow.
 The loan funds will be prepared for spring semester, and disbursements will occur at the beginning of Spring Semester.
-Contact Linfield's Student Accounts Office 503.413.7887 to discuss payment arrangements.
+Contact the Linfield Student Accounts Office at 503.413.7887 to discuss payment arrangements.

 How do I track my loans?
 Access the U.S Department of Education’s National Student Loan Data System (NSLDS) under "Financial Aid Review" to retrieve loan information.
 This website allows parents to see all federal aid received from all schools attended, as a student and as a parent borrower.

-Terms and conditions of the Federal Direct Parent PLUS Loan are located on the Master Promissory Note, which parents are encouraged to read and sign online at www.studentloans.gov.
-View a sample PDF of the Federal Direct Parent PLUS Loan Application and Master Promissory Note (MPN), which includes borrower rights and responsibilities as well as the terms and conditions.
+Terms and conditions of the Federal Direct Parent PLUS Loan are located on the Master Promissory Note, which parents are encouraged to read and sign online at https://studentaid.gov.
+Preview a read-only version of the Federal Direct Parent PLUS Loan Master Promissory Note (MPN), which includes borrower rights and responsibilities as well as the terms and conditions.

 Default (failing to repay a loan) is defined in detail in the Terms and Conditions section of the MPN.
 Serious consequences occur with default: